slz2003/RFCScope-/Errata_filtering/Result_manual/9824-7/packetizer_raw_output.md

 Modify RFC 5155 to explicitly incorporate an NXNAME exception, or state that the NXNAME exception in RFC 9824 applies to both NSEC and NSEC3 Type Bit Maps.

-**Severity:** Medium
-  *Basis:* The conflict forces implementers to choose between two incompatible normative requirements, which may lead to interoperability issues in the handling of Compact Denial responses.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Scope Expert: Issue-2
-- CrossRFC Expert: Issue-1

 ---